Dress rehearsal: MLB holds first COVID-era exhibitions

 Gregorius drilled a three-run homer in the first inning in Washington, the first big fly by a player in any of Saturday’s games.

-The 30-year-old first-year Phillie is one of a handful of players who has said he’ll wear a mask full-time this season.
+The 30-year-old Phillies newcomer is one of a handful of players who has said he’ll wear a mask full-time this season.
 Gregorius has a chronic kidney disorder that makes him high risk for the coronavirus.

 Scherzer is expected to throw the first pitch of the regular season when the Nats host new ace Gerrit Cole and the Yankees on Thursday night.
 The right-hander struggled in his final tuneup, also allowing a three-run shot to former teammate Bryce Harper.